callmedw/oop_game_php_starter/README.md

 Additionally, the app may Exceed Expectations by including:

 - [x] Event listener for the "keypress" event that submits the form for the associated onscreen keyboard button
-- [ ] App styles have been personalized and changes have been noted in the README.md file and the project submission notes
+- [x] App styles have been personalized and changes have been noted in the README.md file and the project submission notes

 ## CSS Personalization Notes

-💅🏼
+I added a win/lose modal set z-index on top of the page.
+I styled the modal and the modal button

 ## Required Technologies